You are about to read a short blog post that can save you from a property investing disaster.

 Coming Up In Part II

-Stay tuned for Part II of this post coming up next week, where Craig discusses the important role of talking to the right people, confirming information, understanding costs and problem solving when pursuing your subdivision project.
+Stay tuned for Part II of this post coming up, where I discuss the important role of talking to the right people, confirming information, understanding costs and problem-solving when pursuing your subdivision project.

-For more information about developing a profitable subdivision, Craig also recommends that his clients check out the Property Resource Shop Subdivision Mega Pack, which includes tips and tools to help you make your subdivision project a success.
+For more information about developing a profitable subdivision, I recommend checking out the Subdivision Masterclass inside our membership, Ultimate Property Hub which includes tips and tools to help you make your subdivision project a success.

 The company my aunt works for has been trying to obtain development approval for a couple of weeks now on their development.
 They have been debating whether to hire a town planner to help them out.
 So thank you for mentioning that a connected town planner could learn about changes that relate to your project really fast.
 I’ll definitely mention it to my aunt.